AcademySoftwareFoundation/OpenImageIO/RELEASING.md

    - The `${PROJECT_NAME}_SUPPORTED_RELEASE` variable should be `ON` for any release branch, `OFF` for master.

+5. In the https://github.com/OpenImageIO/oiio-images project, create a branch `RB-x.y` for the major/minor branch, and in the main oiio repo, update src/build-scripts/install_test_images.bash to specify `-b RB-x.y` in the checkout of oiio-images to ensure CI tests are against the set of test images corresponding to that major/minor release (just in the branch, not in master!).

-5. Make sure everything passes the usual CI workflow.
+6. Make sure everything passes the usual CI workflow.
 Also check the daily or weekly "analysis" workflows to make sure there aren't any important warnings that should be fixed.